When a Dog Attack Causes Serious Injury

 In cases involving children, scarring and psychological impact may be especially significant.
 A dog bite lawyer in the Detroit metro area must carefully document both physical and emotional harm to ensure the full extent of the injury is recognized.

 Insurance companies sometimes attempt to minimize dog bite claims by arguing provocation or disputing the severity of the injury.
-In some situations, homeowners’ insurance policies provide coverage, which can lead to contested negotiations.
+In some situations, homeowners’ insurance policies provide coverage, leading to contested negotiations.

 A dog bite attorney in Detroit must gather: